 Deciding what type of fertilizer to use can be a bit confusing.
 Look at the fertilizer label first.
 Fertilizer labels often tell you the type of plant it was formulated for.
 For example, if it is an orchid fertilizer, this will often be prominent on the label.
 Lawn fertilizers generally contain high nitrogen levels (first number) to promote vegetative or leafy growth.
 Lawn fertilizers are great for your grass, but lousy for annual flowers (too much nitrogen promotes excessive vegetative growth and inhibits flowering).

 General-purpose fertilizers are often complete (contain nitrogen, phosphate, potash, and other macro- and micronutrients) and are suitable for a wide range of plants in the garden, landscape, or containers.
-In the label directions, you will often get information on different application rates for different groups of plants.
+The label directions will typically provide information on different application rates for different groups of plants.

 Forms of Fertilizers